ckiee/sysyelper/README.md

 - It intergrates with the [PluralKit](https://pluralkit.me) bot to automatically suggest registering switches for our system.
 - It manages ephemeral message access: you can only read message history while chatting.
 If you only lurk you won't be able to see older messages.
+  + This is no longer enabled by default, but the code remains.

 ## Usage